 Before the Ph.D.
-Qualifying Examination may be taken, the student must have completed the Minimum Course Requirements listed above and have a cumulative GPA of at least a 3.0 for all coursework.
+Qualifying Examination may be taken, the student must have completed the Minimum Course Requirements listed above with a GPA of at least a 3.0.
 It would normally be expected that the student would take the Ph.D.
 Qualifying Examination by the end of five semesters of graduate studies.
 If the student has not taken the Ph.D.
 Qualifying Examination by the end of the second year, a letter of justification for the delay must be submitted by the Principal Advisor to the Department Chair.